NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Devoted Focus.md

 **Prerequisites** devotion spells
 * * *
 Your devotion is strong enough to increase your focus to incredible heights.
-If you have spent at least 2 Focus Points since the last time you Refocused, you recover 2 Focus Points when you Refocus instead of 1.
+Whenever you Refocus, completely refill your focus pool.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*